amolgodbole/Pet/README.md

 Pet
 ================================

-This is a repository for small class projets.
+This is a repository for small practice programs projets.